ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 ### Connecting through private endpoints
 {: #rabbitmq-private-endpoints}

 {{site.data.keyword.messages-for-rabbitmq}} also offers both private and public cloud service endpoints.
-If you want to access the Management UI from a browser that is not on the private network, you must take these additional steps as listed in the [Connecting Through Private Endpoints](/docs/messages-for-rabbitmq?topic=cloud-databases-service-endpoints#private-endpoint-connections) documentation for {{site.data.keyword.cloud}} Databases.
+If you want to access the Management UI from a browser that is not on the private network, you must take these additional steps as listed in the [Connecting through private endpoints]([/docs/messages-for-rabbitmq?topic=cloud-databases-service-endpoints#private-endpoint-connections](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-service-endpoints&interface=ui#private-endpoint-connections)) documentation for {{site.data.keyword.cloud}} Databases.

 After you have configured your environment for private endpoint access, you can navigate to the {{site.data.keyword.messages-for-rabbitmq}} management endpoint URL from your browser.
 For example, `https://bfdb-4263-8ad2-c9a4beaf4591.8f7bfc8f3faa4218afd56e0.databases.appdomain.cloud:323232`